sharpjs/DependencyQueue/README.md

 var builder = queue.CreateItemBuilder();
 ```

+The builder uses a fluent interface to build and enqueue an item incrementally.
+Each method returns the builder itself, enabling the developer to chain
+multiple method calls together.

 To begin a new item, call `NewItem()` on the builder, passing both a name for
-the item and the item the item should contain.
-To add the item to the
+the item and a value to store in the item.
+To add the item to the queue, call
-queue, call `Enqueue()`.
-The builder is then reusable for another item.
+`Enqueue()` on the builder.
+The builder then becomes reusable for another
+item.

 ```csharp
 builder